Know More about Blood Pressure

 • Sleep apnea

-High blood pressure damages your health in various ways, such as it can damage important organs like your heart, brain, kidneys, and eyes.
-But the good part is blood pressure can be managed to lower your risk for serious health problems.
+High BP damages your health in various ways, such as it can damage important organs like your heart, brain, kidneys, and eyes.
+But the good part is bp can be managed to lower your risk for serious health problems.

 • Getting at least 30 minutes of physical activity every day